MaryamSeyidova/MaryamSeyidova/README.md

 **`Graphic, UXUI, Game Designer`**

 ## About Me
-Senior Designer creating unique, engaging designs across platforms.
-Experienced in Adobe Creative Suite (Photoshop, Illustrator, InDesign, Lightroom, Premiere Pro, After Effects), Figma, Sketch and Jitter.
-Proficient in front-end development with HTML, CSS, and JavaScript using Visual Studio Code and Git.
-Strong communicator with experience collaborating directly with clients to deliver high-quality, customized solutions (Intern @ Axe Digital Group and Freelance).
+Senior Designer creating engaging designs across platforms.
+Experienced in Adobe Creative Suite (Photoshop, Illustrator, InDesign, Lightroom, Premiere Pro, After Effects), Figma, Sketch, and Jitter.
+Skilled in front-end development with HTML, CSS, and JavaScript.
-Ready to use fresh ideas to take on any challenge presented!
+Recently diving into game development with Unity, C#, and Blender.
+I enjoy collaborating with clients and teams to bring fresh ideas to life and tackle new creative challenges.

 ## Skill stack